mballesteros-IEEE/mySlides/2019_04_12-Online_YP´Tour/README.md

 # Conference

 Presentation of Young Professionals´Tour - Quarentine Edition.
-I have the honor to be a speech of the round table.
+I have the honor to be a speaker of the round table.
 COVID-19 situation forces to cancel SWYP Zaragoza that previously hosted this event.

 5 Speakers of high tech level: